shadyabhi/IMDb-Ratings-Viewer/README.md

 # About the Extension

 Show ratings when you open actor's page in IMDb.
-This extension uses Kango framework (http://kangoextensions.com/) to write cross-browser extension.

 # Motivation